Josh012422/utils/README.md

 Another great way to contribute is creating tests files, I don't know how to do that so that will help me A LOT.

+# Supporting

+This project is COMPLETELY FREE and open-source so if you want to make me a generous donation, you can do it [here.](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=57L8EZDJATSKL&source=url)

+Or you can click the button that says SPONSOR above.
+(More options for sponsor will be available in the future)

 # Installation

 To install, clone the repo: